MainKronos/AnimeWorld-API/docs/usage/advanced.en.md

 ### Supported Servers

-The supported servers are listed below; if you want to contribute to add others, you can take a look at the [Contributing](../../community/contributing/) section.
+The supported servers are listed below; if you want to contribute to add others, you can take a look at the [Contributing](../community/contributing.md) section.

 --8<-- "static/server.txt"

 ## Download

 !!!
 Warning inline end
     If there are any disallowed characters in the file name (`#%&{}<>*?/$!'":@+\``|=`), they will be automatically removed.
-To obtain the actual file name written to disk, you can get it from the return of the [`Episode.download`](../../api-reference/developer-interface/#animeworld.episode.Episode.download) method.
+To obtain the actual file name written to disk, you can get it from the return of the [`Episodio.download`][animeworld.Episodio.download] method.

-To obtain an episode, i recommend using the [`Episode.download`](../../api-reference/developer-interface/#animeworld.episodio.Episodio.download) method, which retrieves the video using the fastest available server at the time of the download.
+To obtain an episode, i recommend using the [`Episodio.download`][animeworld.Episodio.download] method, which retrieves the video using the fastest available server at the time of the download.

 You can set the file name using the `title` parameter and the destination folder using the `folder` parameter.